 The Virginia Senate and House of Delegates, both under Democratic control, passed legislation on February 5, 2021 to legalize use and possession for those 21 years and older.
-Rumors dog the good news, suggesting the first adult-use sale won't occur until 2024.
+This good news is tempered by the currently-contemplated rollout plan that will not see adult-use commercial sales until 2024.

 June 2020 | Virginia strips financially troubled MedMen of its license for not moving forward on its Staunton-based location